Arc-consistency with linear programming reduced costs (applied to stable set in chordal graphs): An LP based algorithm

-\proofref{Usefulness of D_I} \end{property} Moreover, the original optimal value $z^*$ is available as a side product when a set of incompatible edges is known to contain at least one edge of an optimal solution. \begin{corollary} If \set{I} contains at least an edge belonging to an optimal solution and $u^*$ is an optimal solution for $\left(\dual_{\set{I}}\right)$, then
+Moreover, the original optimal value $z^*$ is available as a side product when a set of incompatible pairs is known to contain at least one pair of an optimal solution. \begin{corollary} If \set{I} contains at least one pair of $B$ belonging to an optimal solution of $\left(\primal\right)$ and $u^*$ is an optimal solution for $\left(\dual_{\set{I}}\right)$, then

 \end{corollary}

 Property \ref{prop: Usefulness of D_I} and its corollary gives a simple algorithm to compute a lower bound for $Z$ and to achieve arc-consistency: